ReproNim/module-reproducible-basics/_episodes/02-vcs.md

 teaching: 300
 exercises: 40
 questions:
-- How do version control systems help reproducibility, and which systems should be used?
+- How do version control systems facilitate reproducibility, and which systems should be used?
 objectives:
 - Become familiar with version control systems for